Diversity and Inclusion Policy

 - Our approach to bullying and harassment

-The Society is committed to promoting equal opportunities in employment.
-You and any job applicants will receive equal treatment regardless of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).
+This policy sets out our commitment to equal opportunities and the avoidance of discrimination on the basis of age, disability, gender reassignment, marital or civil partner status, pregnancy or maternity, race, ethnic or national origin, religion or belief, sex or sexual orientation (Protected Characteristics).

-2.3 The Society defines diversity and inclusion as follows:
+The Society defines diversity and inclusion as follows:

-(a) Diversity is understanding, accepting, respecting and valuing differences between people.
+a) Diversity is understanding, accepting, respecting and valuing differences between people.

-(b) Inclusion is empowering colleagues and offering opportunities for all to reach their potential.
+b) Inclusion is empowering colleagues and offering opportunities for all to reach their potential.

-3. Who is responsible for this policy?
+Who is Responsible for this Policy?